July 19, 2004

 Martin Luther King said it is wrong to not hold the robber accountable, while arresting the victim.
 My problem with rightist church-politics as practiced in this country is that:

-1) it protects the robbers, refusing to investigate their activities and characters, helping to deflect attention from them by campaigning loud and hard about 1 or 2 other moral issues (which are, as my site makes clear, also very real and important);
+1) it protects the robbers, refusing to investigate their activities and characters, helping to deflect attention from them by campaigning loud and hard about 1 or 2 other issues;

 AND, WORSE BY FAR:

 2) Right political-religion does not do much at all to actually help people avoid and escape even those 1 or 2 moral quagmires by effective, direct, personal efforts.
 It primarily uses those issues to spread blame and guilt, and to win elections so the government can help to further enrich the robbers.

 The ‘conservative’ churches seem much more interested in political power than in moral or spiritual power, and they are getting what they have been choosing – (temporary) political power, and continuously declining moral credibility and spiritual power.
 More now than at perhaps any other time in American history it can be said of the churches, “the name of God is blasphemed among the unbelievers because of you.”

 Why does the church think it is holy to try to do all the good deeds that need doing long-distance — keeping the problems at more than arms length — trying to force others to do good through legislation (or the destroying of legislation) or through military destruction?

 I am opposed to abortion.
 I am equally opposed to all the ineffective sanctimony coming out of the religious right allegedly in defense of the helpless.
 If they cared about the helpless, it would be much more apparent in their local communities.